Maurice Maeterlinck: Career

 Maeterlinck instantly became a public figure when his first play, Princess Maleine, received enthusiastic praise from Octave Mirbeau, the literary critic of Le Figaro, in August 1890.
 In the following years he wrote a series of symbolist plays characterized by fatalism and mysticism, most importantly Intruder (1890), The Blind (1890) and Pelléas and Mélisande (1892).

 He had a relationship with the singer and actress Georgette Leblanc from 1895 until 1918.
 Leblanc influenced his work for the following two decades.
 With the play Aglavaine and Sélysette (1896) Maeterlinck began to create characters, especially female characters, who were more in control of their destinies.
 Leblanc performed these female characters on stage.
 Even though mysticism and metaphysics influenced his work throughout his career, Maeterlinck slowly replaced his Symbolism with a more existential style.

 In 1895, with his parents frowning upon his open relationship with an actress, Maeterlinck and Leblanc moved to the district of Passy in Paris.
 The Catholic Church was unwilling to grant her a divorce from her Spanish husband.
 The couple frequently entertained guests, including Mirbeau, Jean Lorrain, and Paul Fort.
 They spent their summers in Normandy.
 During this period, Maeterlinck published his Twelve Songs (1896), The Treasure of the Humble (1896), The Life of the Bee (1901), and Ariadne and Bluebeard (1902).

 A 1902 marbled edition of The Life of the Bee, Dodd, Mead and Company, Pub.

 In 1903, Maeterlinck received the Triennial Prize for Dramatic Literature from the Belgian government.
 During this period, and up until the Great War of 1914–1918, he was widely looked up to, throughout Europe, as a great sage, and the embodiment of the higher thought of the time.

 In 1906, Maeterlinck and Leblanc moved to a villa in Grasse in the south of France.
 He spent his hours meditating and walking.
 As he emotionally pulled away from Leblanc, he entered a state of depression.
 Diagnosed with neurasthenia, he rented the Benedictine Abbey of St. Wandrille in Normandy to help him relax.
 By renting the abbey he rescued it from the desecration of being sold and used as a chemical factory and thus he received a blessing from the Pope.
 Leblanc would often walk around in the garb of an abbess; he would wear roller skates as he moved about the house.
-During this time, he wrote his essay "The Intelligence of Flowers" (1906), in which he expressed sympathy with socialist ideas.
+During this time, he wrote his essay "The Intelligence of Flowers" (published in 1907), in which he expressed sympathy with socialist ideas.
 He donated money to many workers' unions and socialist groups.
 At this time he conceived his greatest contemporary success: the fairy play The Blue Bird (1908, but largely written in 1906).